mikedr/SpringCore/README.md

 #### Default Component names
 The @Component annotation can be used: @Component("theChossenId") but if we use only @Component the id will be the class name with the first letter in lower case.

+### Spring dependency injection with Annotations and Autowiring